Russell Westbrook NBA Playoffs Player Props: Clippers vs. Suns

-The Los Angeles Clippers, Russell Westbrook included, will be in action at 8:00 PM on Sunday versus the Phoenix Suns in the 2023 NBA Playoffs.
+The Los Angeles Clippers, Russell Westbrook included, will play at 10:00 PM on Tuesday versus the Phoenix Suns in the 2023 NBA Playoffs.

-If you'd like to place a wager on Westbrook's props, we break down his available ones, providing some stats and trends, below.
+In this piece we'll examine Westbrook's stats and trends, helping you with your prop bets.

 Russell Westbrook Prop Bets vs. the Suns